 - BTC-USD index (median-weighted): Bitstamp, Bittrex, Coinbase Pro, Gemini, Kraken

-- ETH-USD (median-weighted): Binance, Bitstamp, Coinbase Pro, Gemini, Kraken
+- ETH-USD index (median-weighted): Binance, Bitstamp, Coinbase Pro, Gemini, Kraken

-- LINK-USD (median-weighted): Binance, Coinbase Pro, Huobi, Kraken, OKEx
+- LINK-USD index (median-weighted): Binance, Coinbase Pro, Huobi, Kraken, OKEx

 Funding Rate Updates